AngelDarco/darco-darkmode/npm/README.md

       mainContainer: {
         background: "red",
         border: "none"
-      },
+        /* more custom styles for the main container*/ },
       switchContainer: {
         background: "purple",
         borderRadius: "10px"
+        /* more custom styles for the switch container */

       },
       iconsContainer: {
         color: "red",
         justifyContent: "center",
         alignItems: "center"
-      }
+        /* more custom styles for the icon container */ }
     },